usnistgov/fireflow/crates/fireflow-cli/README.md

 fireflow std -i <path/to/file>
 ```

-For a file which "lies" about its version (*HEADER* says 3.0 but really it
+For a file which "lies" about its version (*HEADER* says 3.0 but should say
-should say 3.1).
+3.1).

 ``` bash
 fireflow std -i <path/to/file> --version-override=3.1